 » » Check out our review of the best carry on cabin bags « «

 Again, prevent spills and tubes breaking with solid toothpaste tabs.
 The pill-like toothpaste capsules work by biting down on them then adding water with your toothbrush.
 The tab then foams up while you brush.
 For compact oils, just scoop the toothpaste out and use it like the paste we are accustomed to.

 Again, another winner for the cabin bag only crew – this perfume is solid.
 That means it is compact, won’t spill and comes in a tin.
-I picked up some solid cologne (aftershave) for Craig when I was in London.
+I picked up this solid cologne (aftershave) for Craig when I was in London.
 Great travel gift in my opinion.

 These are one of our best sellers, I think that says something about our alcohol consumption but… No travel trip should be taken without packing a tube of hydration tablets like these ones by Nuun.

 Flying causes dehydration as does cocktail drinking!
 Pop one of these tablets into a pint of water before you go to bed then one again in the morning and you’ll feel like a new person (after a bacon sandwich).

 We were actually recommended electrolytes by a doctor friend wh0 we met on our Cuba travels.
 Follow doctors orders…